3.6 Provisions, Contingent Liabilities and Contingent Assets Provisions:

 NAV price sensitivity analysis

 The Sensitivity analyses below have been determined based on the exposure to NAV price risks at the end of the reporting period.
-If NAV prices had been 1% higher/lower:
+If NAV prices had been 1% higher/lower :

-Profit for the year ended 31st March 2024 would increase/decrease by Rs.
-19.77 Lakhs (Previous Year Rs.
-16.73 Lakhs).
+Profit for the year ended 31st March 2025 would increase/decrease by Rs.
+19.78 lakhs (Previous Year Rs.
+19.77 Lakhs).

 63 BORROWING COST:

-During the year, the company capitalized borrowing costs amounting to Rs 123.27 Lakhs (PY Nil).
+During the year, the company capitalized borrowing costs amounting to Rs.
+80.14 Lakhs (PY Rs.
+123.27 Lakhs).

 64 SEGMENT REPORTING:

 The products offered by the Company are in the nature of Bulk Drug Intermediates and its related products, having the same risks and returns, same type and class of customers and regulatory environment.
-Hence, the
+Hence, the Company effectively has a single reportable business segment.
+Hence, segment-wise disclosure of information is not applicable.

 66 The figures in respect of previous year have been re-grouped / recast wherever necessary to confirm to the current year's classification.

-67 The Standalone financial Statements for the year ended 31st March 2024 were approved by the Board of Directors in their meeting held on 06th May 2024.
+67 The Standalone financial Statements for the year ended 31st March 2025 were approved by the Board of Directors in their meeting held on 20th May 2025.

 For Naresh & Co For and on behalf of the Board of Directors